Hike 9 : Waterfalls and History along the Bruce Trail - McDui Access to Buttermilk Falls, Hamilton

 Urban Trails, City Trekking

-While standing here marveling at Devil’s Punch Bowl I was struck by the contrast in this area to just a few short weeks beforehand when the falls where still frozen and iced over.
+While standing here marvelling at Devil’s Punch Bowl I was struck by the contrast in this area to just a few short weeks beforehand when the falls were still frozen and iced over.

 Bakeries and Battlefields